 Facebook-owned WhatsApp has been fined 225 million euros ($267 million) for breaking the European Union’s (EU) data privacy rules.

-This will bring it into compliance with Europe’s General Data Protection Regulation (GDPR) which governs how tech companies gather and use data in the EU, the report said.
+The report said that this will bring it into compliance with Europe’s General Data Protection Regulation (GDPR), which governs how tech companies gather and use data in the EU.

-GDPR came into effect in May 2018 and WhatsApp was one of the first companies to be hit with privacy lawsuits under the regulation, it added.
+GDPR came into effect in May 2018 and WhatsApp was one of the first companies to be hit with privacy lawsuits under the regulation.